 I would also like to devote a few words to wasabi.
 Most sushi restaurants do not serve real wasabi, but a wasabi imitation made from horseradish, mustard seeds and food coloring, resulting in that familiar, distinctively green paste.
 Whose taste I have to say I love.
 I am also a big fan of horse radish.
 Real wasabi is nowhere nearly as green as fake wasabi.
 But, in my opinion, it is neither as good as fake wasabi.
 It tasted like fake wasabi that has gone slightly bad.

 What can I conclude about the food?
 Did I like it as much as I expected I would?
 Did it live up to the hype that the prevailing positive recensions of Soyokaze unmistakably build?
 No and no. Was I disappointed by it?
 Slightly.
 But I also felt that the whole night was about my new revelation – I don’t like sushi for the raw fish, I like it despite of it.
-Aneta, who shares my opinion about the food at Soyokaze, had on several occasions asked: “I don’t know if I like sushi for the fish or for the soy sauce and wasabi”.
-Well, now we have the answer to this.
+Aneta, who shares my opinion about the food at Soyokaze, had on several occasions wondered: “I don’t know if I like sushi for the fish or for the soy sauce and wasabi”.
+Well, now we have the answer.
 But this is not necessarily a bad thing.
 As my friend Toni said: “Good for you, it is cheaper this way”.
-We will continue satisfying our sushi cravings at mediocre sushi restaurants, drenching the raw fish in soy sauce and fake wasabi (but avoiding the chili and mayonnaise sauces).
-And not feeling the least bit guilty about it, knowing that we gave fine dining sushi a chance.
 And to the wonderful people working at Soyokaze I can only say: “I am sorry, it’s not you, it’s me”.